 So, we see there is a substantial difference between these two terms.
 Enchantment and enlightenment are opposite points on a continuum of awareness.
 Enchantment is the result of a hypnotic emotional state.

 In comparison, enlightenment is a tangible, measurable change in awareness, perception, and consciousness.
-Your task is to examine your worldview, and find out where you are on this continuum of awareness.
-We’re asking you to find out if you are you living in a state of self-hypnosis or on the path of enlightenment.
+Your task is to examine your worldview and find out where you are on this continuum of awareness.
+We’re asking you to find out if you are living in a state of self-hypnosis or on the path of enlightenment.
 Will you do it?
 Many people are afraid to find the answer.
 Now you see why being enlightened is lonely in our culture.
 The emphasis is on enchantment.

-Enlightenment and enchantment come from different points of perception.
-Organized religion drives the cultural narrative that is dominated by the belief in superstition and mythology.
-It redefines the term enlightenment to skew the meaning to fit the paradigm.
+Religion redefines the term enlightenment to skew the meaning to fit its paradigm.
 So people follow a religion, thinking it will help them become enlightened.
 But, what they are doing is exposing themselves to group hypnosis and self-hypnosis manipulation.
-Religion becomes their identity, and they protect it with any means.
+Religion becomes their identity, and they protect it by any means.
 This is not a path of enlightenment.

 Some say that being enlightened is lonely because it moves you out of your comfort zone.
-It separates you from the counterfeit comfort of your Ego.
-The Ego can trigger negative feelings in response because it wants to remain in control.
+It separates you from the counterfeit comfort of your ego.
+The ego can trigger negative feelings in response because it wants to remain in control.

 Identify Your State of Mind